 Also, don’t confuse the principle of vinyasa krama with vinyasa flow classes.
 Similar, yet different, uses of the Sanskrit word vinyasa.

-You can minimize negative effects by avoiding these 3 common mistakes when sequencing a yoga class: forgetting modifications, neglecting counterposes, and overlooking transitions.
+You can minimize injuries by avoiding these 3 common mistakes when sequencing a yoga class:

 Not everyone who attends yoga classes is in perfect shape and condition.
 Just because someone appears capable and healthy doesn’t mean they are.
 Too often they won’t tell you when they have fused disks, a rod in their ankle, or asthma.

 We all have a unique make-up of abilities and limitations we bring to the yoga mat.
-Modifications help us adhere to the vinyasa krama principle of simple to complex.
+Variations help us adhere to the principle of simple to complex.
 When you allow your clients to progress in this manner, they achieve maximum gain with minimum effort.

-No one has left in the middle of class because you gave too many modifications.
-In fact, they might appreciate the nuances because it created more awareness or relieved boredom from doing it the same-old-same-old.
+No one has left in the middle of class because you gave too many variations.
+In fact, they might appreciate the nuances because it created more awareness or relieved boredom.

-But the most overlooked counterposes deal with forward bends.
+👉 But the most neglected counterposes deal with forward bends.